arcotan/single-cell-data-analysis/README.md

 rm results.zip
 ```

+(All the results are precomputed)
-To run all the code execute the following command:
+You can still run all the analysis code, executing the following command:
 ```bash
 chmod +x run.sh &&
 ./run.sh